 Second Languages - hgunn.uk

-There is nothing special about any language or learning any language.
+There is nothing special about learning any new language.
 There are 66,000 languages in the world.
-Certain languages have distinct characteristics like the dreaded mutations in the Welsh language.
-We all feel comfortable applying our native language, because we can apply it effortlessly with ease and flow.
+Certain languages have distinct characteristics like the dreaded mutations in the Welsh Language.
+Some languages will be easier to learn than others.

-There are distinct difference in certain families of languages across the world than others.
-Most European languages are similar and derive from similar, common roots and share a common alphabet.
-Arabic countries have a different alphabet, which is written from right to left, as opposed to the left to right as in western languages.
+Most European languages are similar and derive from similar roots and they share a common alphabet.
+Arabic countries have a distinct alphabet, which is written from right to left, as opposed to left to right, as in western languages.
 This will make them very difficult to learn.

 Learning a Second Language

-Although some languages are easier to learn than others, English and French are viewed as difficult languages to learn, for instance.
-When someone learners a new language they will be learning an equivalent language to their native one.
+Although some languages are easier to learn than others, English and French are viewed as difficult languages to learn, for instance, attempting a language is a huge challenge.
+Professor Sarah Eaton, who is a professor of Education in Calgary School of Edudcation:-

 References - Further Reading